Frequently Asked Questions for Replication Administrators

 A subscription is available after the snapshot has been applied to the subscription database.
 Even though the subscription database is accessible prior to this, the database should not be used until after the snapshot has been applied.
 Use Replication Monitor to check the status of snapshot generation and application:

 The snapshot is generated by the Snapshot Agent.
 View the status of snapshot generation on the Agents tab for a publication in Replication Monitor.
-For more information, see View information and perform tasks using Replication Monitor.
+For more information, see View Information and Perform Tasks for the Agents Associated With a Publication (Replication Monitor).

 The snapshot is applied by the Distribution Agent or Merge Agent.
 View the status of snapshot application in the Distribution Agent or Merge Agent page of Replication Monitor.
-For more information, see View information and perform tasks using Replication Monitor.
+For more information, see View Information and Perform Tasks for the Agents Associated With a Subscription (Replication Monitor).

 What happens if the Snapshot Agent has not completed when the Distribution or Merge Agent starts?